 So, in 1969, the first Oktoberfest of Richmond was held at the old Holiday Inn (The Abbey) on Robin Hood Road.
 Ed, Fritz, Adolph, and Erich secured the financing for this event from the two German Clubs.
 Fritz Schwenk had an Oktoberfest banner made for use at the 1969 Oktoberfest, which was designed by Adolf Naujokat.
 The beer served was Richbrau, which was then brewed in Richmond.

 The 1969 Fest exceeded all expectations with almost 500 people in attendance.
 A Richmond Oktoberfest beer stein was designed and beer steins were given to all paying attendees.
 The tradition to have a souvenir beer stein continues to this day.
 There was no date on the first stein nor did it say “1st Richmond Oktoberfest”, because no one knew at that time that the event would continue in future years.

 In 1970 the Oktoberfest moved to “The Arena”, which was located on Hermitage Road where the Diamond Complex and the Arthur Ashe Center are now located.
 In his later years, Ed Lohmann recalled that the tradition of holding the Oktoberfest on the third weekend in October arose because it was so hot inside the Arena, that it was necessary to hold it in cooler weather and to throw open all the doors for ventilation.
-The Oktoberfest was held at the Arena for 10 years and became a two-night event (Friday and Saturday) in 1975.
+The Oktoberfest was held at the Arena for 10 years and in 1975 it became a two-night event (Friday and Saturday).

 Because of increasing popularity and larger attendance, the Oktoberfest was moved to the Exhibition Hall at the Virginia State Fairgrounds at Strawberry Hill in 1980.
-In 1999 the Oktoberfest was moved to the Showplace on Mechanicsville Turnpike, because the Fairgrounds were in the process of being bought by the NASCAR organization and turned into the Richmond Raceway Complex and rental agreements could not be firmed up.
+In 1999 the Oktoberfest was moved to the Showplace on Mechanicsville Turnpike, because the Fairgrounds were in the process of being bought by the NASCAR organization to be turned into the Richmond Raceway Complex.
+Because of this, rental agreements could not be firmed up.

 In 2013 the Show Place property was converted into a Roses store and the Oktoberfest was once again forced to look for a new home.
-The Oktoberfest Board of Directors thought of moving back to the “Exhibition Hall” at what was now the Richmond Raceway Complex and went to look at that building.
-As they were leaving, one of the Board members, Russ Boraas, convinced them to also look at the Old Dominion Building, which had been the State Fair’s cattle barn.
-It had been built in 1943 and was designed by William Lawrence Bottomley, the well-known architect who designed many of the most impressive Colonial Revival homes on Richmond’s Monument Avenue.
-A large brick structure on the Register of Historic Landmarks, it had sloping ceilings on four sides, surrounding an elevated roof in the center, which was over a 63 by 100 foot cattle judging area.
+The Oktoberfest Board of Directors chose the Old Dominion Building, at the Richmond Race Complex.
 Upon entering the building, the Board of Directors was immediately struck by similarity to the interior of a beer tent at the Munich Oktoberfest and the suitability of the building for the Richmond Oktoberfest.
-As a result, the Old Dominion Building became the new home of the Richmond Oktoberfest and what had been the cattle judging area became the Oktoberfest dance floor.
+As a result, the Old Dominion Building became the new home of the Richmond Oktoberfest, and what had been the cattle judging area became the Oktoberfest dance floor.
 The Old Dominion Building has been the home of the Oktoberfest ever since.

 Another element of the Richmond Oktoberfest that has carried on since the beginning is the emphasis on German style entertainment.
-The primary emphasis is on high quality bands, which not only can play traditional German Oktoberfest music and sing in German, but which can also play a variety of music and create great crowd participation.
+The primary emphasis is on high quality bands, which not only play traditional German Oktoberfest music and sing in German, but that can also play a variety of party music which helps to create great crowd participation.

-Unfortunately, all members of the original Oktoberfest Committee, except Erich Albus and Ursula Sorensen, have passed away.
-While Erich and Ursula have long since retired from organizing the Oktoberfest, both still are volunteer workers who help put on the Oktoberfest.
+Unfortunately, all members of the original Oktoberfest Committee, except Ursula Sorensen (the only lady on the Board, have passed away.
+While Ursula have long since retired from organizing the Oktoberfest, both still are volunteer workers who help put on the Oktoberfest.

 The Richmond Oktoberfest has not gone unnoticed in Germany.
 Each year, the German Ambassador, working through the Cultural Affairs Section of the German Embassy in Washington, D. C., sends one or more official representatives of the Ambassador to the Richmond Oktoberfest.
 They take part in the opening ceremonies of the Oktoberfest and typically an Ambassador’s representative crowns the Richmond Oktoberfest Queen.

-An even greater honor was bestowed on three of the founders of the Richmond Oktoberfest.
-In recognition of their work to promote German culture and foster good relations between the United States and Germany through their work with the Oktoberfest, the Federal Republic of Germany awarded Ed Lohmann, Fritz Schwenk, and Erich Albus the “Bundes Verdienst Kreuz” (“Federal Cross of Merit”), a high civilian honor.
+A great honor was bestowed on three of the founders of the Richmond Oktoberfest.
+In recognition of their work to promote German culture and foster good relations between the United States and Germany through their work with the Oktoberfest, the Federal Republic of Germany awarded Ed Lohmann, Fritz Schwenk, and Erich Albus the “Bundesverdienstkreuz” (“Federal Cross of Merit”), a high civilian honor.

-Now after fifty years, the Board of Directors of the Richmond Oktoberfest promises to continue to provide the citizens of the greater Richmond area with an “authentic” annual German Oktoberfest.
+Now after more than fifty years, the Board of Directors of the Richmond Oktoberfest promises to continue providing the citizens of the greater Richmond area with an “authentic” annual German Oktoberfest.
 May it endure for another fifty years.